-If you are a patient engaged in psychoanalytic psychotherapy, you have the right to expect your therapist to practise in a safe, effective and appropriate manner.
-Our role is to ensure that all BPC Registrants are fit to practise.
+If you are a patient engaged in psychotherapy, you have the right to expect that your Therapist will practise in a safe, effective and appropriate manner at all times.

 The Fitness to Practise Officer

 Suite 7, 19-23 Wedmore Street

 Please include the following details within your complaint:

 - Your full name and contact details;

 - The substance of the complaint, including as much detail as possible such as names, dates and places, supporting information, documents relevant to the complaint;

 - The name and (if known) place of work of the Registrant

 For further guidance on how to make a complaint, please note our ‘Guidelines for Making a Complaint’ below.

 For information on how long we retain Fitness to Practise complaint documentation, please review our Retention Policy below.